A LAY INITIATIVE FORMED TO DEFEND

 Let us take an example of a papal decision that pretty much everyone agrees was terrible and which lasted for decades but with which saints quite clearly did not think they needed to agree or tacitly accept — the Avignon Papacy.

-For more than seventy years from 1305-1376 the popes resided in France.
+For more than seventy years, from 1305 to 1376, the popes resided in France.
 It was a disaster for the Church.
 The authority of the Holy See was gravely affected.
-Only one antipope was set up in Rome during that period but after Gregory XI finally returned to Rome the interests uniting the papacy to France were so strong that a rival Avignonese pope was elected in opposition to Pope Gregory’s successor, triggering a schism that lasted nearly forty years.
+Only one antipope was set up in Rome during that period but, after Gregory XI finally returned to Rome, the interests uniting the papacy to France were so strong that a rival Avignonese pope was elected in opposition to Pope Gregory’s successor, triggering a schism that lasted nearly forty years.
 St Catherine of Siena and St Bridget of Sweden stridently admonished the popes to return to their diocese.
-Faithful though she undoubtedly was to the Holy See calling the pope our “Sweet Christ on Earth”, St Catherine did not hesitate to describe the advisors trying to persuade the pope to remain in France as “incarnate demons”.
+Faithful though she undoubtedly was to the Holy See, calling the pope our “Sweet Christ on Earth”, St Catherine did not hesitate to describe the advisors trying to persuade the pope to remain in France as “incarnate demons”.

 Must we not then pay tribute to the emperor Justinian, St Catherine, St Bridget and even the Jesuit remnant in Prussia and Russia for persevering in their Spirit-guided disagreement, until the supreme pontiffs were persuaded and reversed their decisions?